saibalde/personal-website/index.md

 (with a minor in Physics) from [Indian Institute of Science (Bangalore)](https://iisc.ac.in/) in 2016.

-I currently co-organize the [Directed Reading Program](https://sites.google.com/umich.edu/drp) at the Department of Mathematics, University of Michigan.
+I was a co-organizer for the [Directed Reading Program](https://sites.google.com/umich.edu/drp) at the Department of Mathematics, University of Michigan from Fall 2019 to Fall 2020.
 During Fall 2018 and Winter 2019 semesters, I co-hosted the [Student Machine Learning Seminar](http://dept.math.lsa.umich.edu/seminars_events/events.php?eventdefid=98) with [Rishi Sonthalia](https://sites.google.com/umich.edu/rsonthal/).